State officials report fourth measles case of 2025 in Georgia

 The person contracted the disease while traveling internationally.
 The state health department did not disclose the identity or age of the person, who lives in metro Atlanta.
 State officials are working to identify anyone who may have been exposed to measles through contact with this person between May 10 and May 18.

-Measles is a highly contagious disease that can infect up to nine of ten unprotected people nearby.
+Measles is a highly contagious disease that can infect up to 9 of 10 unprotected people nearby.

 In late January, in an unrelated case, an unvaccinated child from Gwinnett County contracted measles after domestic travel.
 That spread to two unvaccinated siblings.
 Georgia had six measles cases last year.